GFA-RDIP/Morgana/README.md

 We need to be able to examine this data in a myriad of scales and contexts, from a bird's eye view through to specific subgroups containing a half dozen specimens can inform this critical stage of research.

-This project from the Murdoch Childrens Research Institute will utilize actual data from one of the worlds leading cohorts of paediatric food allergy, to develop a flexible, intuitive, visual solution to research data management.
+This project from the Murdoch Childrens Research Institute will utilize sample data from one of the worlds leading cohorts of paediatric food allergy, to develop a flexible, intuitive, visual solution to research data management.

 Ideally, the solution would consist of an easily queried database (preferably SQL-based), providing data to a web frontend.
 Several excellent libraries exist for this purpose (e.g. [d3.js][5], [plot.ly][4]), though as is to be expected, the devil is in the details - gluing the various components together into a cohesive, user-friendly whole is the real challenge for this project.